safe-global/safe-docs/other/README.md

 #### Advanced access management

-You can add **Safe Modules** to your Safe.
+You can add **Safe Plugins** to your Safe.
 Thereby it is possible to implement more fine-grained access management.
-For instance, it is possible to define a module that can only be used to **recover access** to a Safe under specific circumstances.
-A popular version of this is the **Social Recovery Module**.
-A different example is **allowance modules** that allow owners of a Safe to grant limited execution permission, such as a daily limit to external accounts.
+For instance, it is possible to define a plugin that can only be used to **recover access** to a Safe under specific circumstances.
+A popular version of this is the **Social Recovery Plugin**.
+A different example is the **allowance plugin** that allow owners of a Safe to grant limited execution permission, such as a daily limit to external accounts.

 #### Token callback support